ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 You can select the time range of the metrics in the top right corner.
 The graphs refresh automatically every 15 seconds.

-There is also a convenient button to launch grafana from the dashboard.
+There is also a convenient button to open the grafana UI from the dashboard.
 The Grafana UI provides additional customizability of the charts.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard/metrics.png
     :align: center